ooichinchun/Weather/README.md

 ## Weather From Met Stations Across Singapore (Jan 2017 - April 2018)

-Public records for weather from various meterological stations across Singapore have been downloaded and post-processed for the following plots via repeated calls to the APIs at data.gov.sg
+Public records for weather from various meterological stations across Singapore have been downloaded and post-processed for the following plots via repeated calls to the APIs at data.gov.sg.

 The location and period of operation for the various stations are available at this [location](http://www.weather.gov.sg/wp-content/uploads/2016/12/Station_Records.pdf "MSS Station Location").